Beauty and hair salons will see the National Living Wage (NLW) rise by 9.7% from April 2023. The NLW must be paid to

-But apprentices are entitled to the Minimum Wage for their age if they both:
+But apprentices are entitled to the National Minimum Wage for their age if they:

 - are aged 19 or over AND

 - have completed the first year of their apprenticeship.

 How does this affect your salon or spa business?

 Here’s an example:

 This higher rate applies even if you still refer to them as ‘an apprentice’.

-3. What’s the Minimum Wage for salon Saturday assistants?
+#3.
+What’s the National Minimum Wage for salon Saturday assistants?

 Employees must be at least school leaving age (last Friday in June of the school year they turn 16) to get the National Minimum Wage.
 Anyone under this age is not entitled to the NMW.

-4. What count as ‘working hours’ for hair & beauty employees?
+#4.
+What counts as ‘working hours’ for hair & beauty employees?

 Don’t get caught out.

-Many failures to pay the correct minimum wage are because the salon owner hasn’t understood the exact hours ‘worked’ and taken those extra minutes and hours into account…
+Many failures to pay the correct NMW or NLW are because the salon owner hasn’t understood the exact hours ‘worked’ and taken those extra minutes and hours into account.

 When calculating the number of hours worked for NMW and NLW you must include all time spent:

 At the salon and required to be working

 This includes any downtime when your beauty or hair employees don’t have clients, even if they are on standby in the team room or in a nearby coffee shop (but don’t include rest breaks that are taken).